-At Software Solved we pride ourselves on offering bespoke solutions developed with the individual customer in mind.
+At Software Solved we pride ourselves on offering custom software development, created with the individual customer in mind.
 Built through a collaboration of ideas, with business goals in mind, we help create custom software that target specific problems to create solutions.

-We feel that bespoke software is the smart long-term investment, but if you need any more detail, we’ve drawn up the benefits and drawbacks of custom software vs commercial off the shelf or SAAS.
+We feel that custom software development is the smart long-term investment, but if you need any more detail, we’ve drawn up the benefits and drawbacks of custom software development vs commercial off the shelf or SAAS.

 - Designed for you: This software is designed specifically to meet all of your business needs.
 It is optimised for you.
 Because of this it’s more efficient and so the team will work more productively.
 The increased productivity will give you a competitive advantage.